modus-continens/fse22-artifact/README.md

 We use a slightly different version of the code repositories in this artifact, so the code size data differs.
 You should still be able to validate the claim that Modus uses far fewer words than DOBS.
 - The `Docker Hub Evaluation` choice will generate data similar to Table 3 of our paper.
+On a machine with similar network and hardware specifications as described in the [requirements](./REQUIREMENTS), you should be able to validate our claim that Modus builds these images with negligible overhead.